A diaphragm pump is composed of two basic parts: the transmission and the pumping unit. The diaphragm pump

 Two distinct features define a diaphragm: strength (expressed by a numerical value that measures plastic deformation) and its material (the level of elasticity and hardness of the material affects diaphragm life, stiffness and resistance to chemical and environmental corrosion).

-Basically diaphragms are available in three different materials:
+Diaphragms are available in three different materials:

 NBR – Nitrile buna rubber: excellent elasticity and mechanical resistance to solid and abrasive particles, together with good chemical resistance.
 For this reason, it is the most popular diaphragm in the air blast sector (citrus, olive crops and fruit trees in general).